On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Introduction

-\begin{itemize} \item First, in Section \ref{sec:ic}, we make the significant observation that there are matching instances for which {\em no mechanism} that produces a stable fractional matching is incentive compatible. \item We then characterize, in Section \ref{sec:cmfp}, restricted settings of matching instances that admit {\em unique} stable fractional matchings.
-Specifically, we show that there will exist a unique stable fractional matching if and only if the given matching instance satisfies what we call the conditioned mutual first preference property (CMFP). \item When the input is restricted to the above class of instances, {\em every} mechanism that produces the unique stable fractional matching will be incentive compatible.
-Furthermore, the output of this mechanism is resistant to \emph{coalitional manipulations} for the above setting. \item We next provide, in Section \ref{sec:unique}, the first algorithm to compute stable fractional matchings which are not integral.
-Our polynomial-time algorithm makes intelligent use of envy-graphs, hitherto unused in the stable matchings literature. \end{itemize}
+As already stated, we focus our study on matching settings where the agents provide their preferences (regarding agents on the other side) in the form of cardinal utilities.
+This may result in weak preferences or strict preferences.
+While most of the results in this paper hold for the case of weak preferences, one particular result (namely concerning Algorithm 2) holds only for strict preferences.
+We will be defining these terms more formally in Section \ref{sec:prel}.
+Section \ref{sec:struct} provides relevant structural observations on the space of stable fractional matchings.
+Following are the contributions of this paper on the topic of incentive compatibility of matching mechanisms to find stable fractional matchings. \begin{itemize} \item First, in Section \ref{sec:ic}, we make a significant observation: that there are matching instances for which {\em no mechanism} that produces a stable fractional matching is incentive compatible.
+Further, for those instances where for any agent, the utility from the mechanism is greater than half the utility from misreporting, no mechanism can always produce a stable matching.
+This motivates us to seek restricted classes of matching instances where an incentive compatible mechanism exists, that produces a stable fractional matching. \item We characterize, in Section \ref{sec:cmfp}, restricted classes of matching instances that admit a {\em unique} stable fractional matching.
+Specifically, we show that a unique stable fractional matching will exist if and only if the given matching instance satisfies the conditional mutual first preference property (CMFP). \item For the above class of matching instances, we show that {\em every} mechanism that produces the unique stable fractional matching will be incentive compatible.
+Furthermore, the unique fractional matching will be resistant to \emph{coalitional manipulations}. \item We next provide, in Section \ref{sec:unique}, an efficient algorithm (Algorithm \ref{alg:frac}) that constructs, under strict preferences, stable fractional matchings that are not integral.
+Our algorithm makes intelligent use of envy-graphs, hitherto unused in the stable matchings literature. \end{itemize} The above algorithm may not work if the preferences are weak.
+All other results above hold even if the preferences are weak.
+While the focus of this paper is on incentive compatible mechanisms, the characterization of the space of stable matching instances with a unique stable fractional matching is of independent interest.
+The proof of this characterization also leads to an interesting corollary about the number of stable fractional matchings possible under strict preferences.
+Before presenting our results, we first discuss the literature relevant to this paper.

-\section{Relevant Work}
+\subsection{Relevant Work}